Navitas’ corporate responsibility strategy focuses on:

 Since 2013, Navitas has contributed annual funds to the NET; assisting numerous world-wide education-based projects.
 These projects, in turn, have helped many people gain better access to education, improved the quality of offerings, and contributed to teacher training and infrastructure.

-The application process for FY20 funding is now complete, with the selected applicants listed below.
-The Navitas Education Trust guidelines can be found HERE.
-Please direct any questions to: email@example.com.
+Applications for the FY21 funding are now open.
+The Navitas Education Trust guidelines for applicants can be found HERE.
+Applications close Friday 28 February 2020.
+Please direct any questions to firstname.lastname@example.org.

 Adara Group: NEPAL